1. Home

 You’ll also have the option to leave an internal note about the refund.
 So if you’re reviewing your transactions in the future you can read your notes to see why that refund was issued (hover mouse over the refund text).

-You will also see the refund show in the transactions once processed.
+You will also see a refund transaction show in the transactions overview once processed.

 Refunding from your payment processor directly